DeSinister/CollideNet/README.md

-<h1 align="center">CollideNet: A Multi-Scale Hierarchical Approach for Time-To-Collision
+<h1 align="center">CollideNet: Hierarchical Multi-scale Video Representation Learning with Disentanglement for Time-To-Collision Forecasting</h1>
-Forecasting</h1>

 <h3 align="center">
-This is an anonymous repository for a paper submitted to ICCV 2025
+This is an anonymous repository for a paper submitted to ICPR 2026
 </h3>